 The mission of combatives training is to develop the warrior spirit within Soldiers.
 Iconic images of Soldiers stabbing straw dummies with bayonets attached to the end of their rifles used to represent this phase of training.
 Pugil sticks have replaced the bayonet as the focus of instruction during combatives training, however.
 Soldiers learn to defend and attack in close quarters using hand-to-hand combat techniques.

 One of the first physical training challenges that Soldiers face during training is Victory Tower.
-Victory Tower is a 70-foot tall obstacle that Soldiers face in the first week of training.
+Victory Tower is an obstacle that Soldiers face in the first week of training.
 Designed to instill confidence in the new Soldiers, the Tower has a 40-foot rope cargo net for Soldiers to climb up and a 40-foot rappelling wall for Soldiers to descend down.

 During Basic Rifle Marksmanship (BRM), Soldiers become masters of their rifles, and they learn to assemble, disassemble, and clean their weapon; to maneuver themselves into basic firing positions, and to perform basic firing techniques.
 During WWI, this meant mastering the M1903 Springfield rifle.
 During WWII and the Korean War, Soldiers conquered the M1 Garand rifle, and during the Vietnam War and the Modern War on Terror, soldiers familiarized themselves with the M16 select fire rifle.